kishor9045/velocity-voult-wd_presentation/README.md

-https://mynext-car.web.app/ to open the web-page
+https://mynext-car.web.app/ to open the web-page use the link